aws-samples/bedrock-access-gateway/README.md

 - Asia Pacific (Tokyo): ap-northeast-1
 - Europe (Frankfurt): eu-central-1
 - Europe (Paris): eu-west-3

+Generally speaking, all regions that Amazon Bedrock supports will also be supported, if not, please raise an issue in Github.

 Note that not all models are available in those regions.